jmcclenon/AWS/IAM.md

 The [root account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) is the account created when your account is first setup.
 It has complete admin access.
 The user's email address is used to set this up.
 The user provides a password during the sign-up process.

+AWS strongly recommends that you do not use the root user for your everyday tasks, even the administrative ones.
+Instead, adhere to the [best practice of using the root user only to create your first IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users).
+Then securely lock away the root user credentials and use them to perform only a few account and service management tasks.

+To view the tasks that require you to sign in as the root user, see [AWS Tasks That Require Root User](http://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html).
+For a tutorial on how to set up an administrator for daily use, see [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).

 New users have NO permissions when they are first created.
 Permission must be assigned to all new users of the admin console.